jina-ai/finetuner/README.md

 run.save_artifact('resnet-tll')
 ```

-Specifically, the code snippet describes the following steps:

-  * Login to Jina AI Cloud.
-  * Select backbone model, training and evaluation data for your evaluation callback.
-  * Start the cloud run.
+This code logs into Jina AI Cloud, then connects to your run by name.
+After that, it does the following:
-  * Monitor the status: check the status and logs of the run.
+  * Monitors the status of the run and prints out the logs.
-  * Save model for further use and integration.

-Finally, you can use the model to encode images:
+  * Saves the model once fine-tuning is done.

+## Using Finetuner to do encoding

+Finetuner has interfaces for using models to do encoding:

 ```python
 import finetuner